Skip to main content

 The peak tourist season in St. Vincent-Grenadines runs from December to April when the weather is generally sunny and dry.
 During this time, you can expect calm seas and perfect beach weather.

-If you prefer a quieter and more affordable experience, consider visiting during the off-peak season from May to November.
+If you want a quieter and cheaper experience, think about visiting during the off-peak season.
+This is from May to November.
 While there may be occasional rain showers, the lush landscapes and lower prices make it a worthwhile trade-off.
 This time of year also coincides with the turtle nesting season.
 It is a unique time to witness these majestic creatures in their natural habitat.

 Places of Interest | St Vincent-Grenadines General Information